-If you’re like any experienced hunter, you’ve got a solid assembly of gear ready to go when the season starts up again.
+If you’re like any hunter, you’ve got an assembly of gear ready to go when the season starts up again.

-Unless a particular element of that kit breaks or wears out, there’s rarely a good reason to make a change or an upgrade.
+Unless a particular element breaks or wears out, there’s rarely a good reason to make a change or an upgrade.
 If it ain’t broke, don’t fix it — except in the case of your old hunting tent, camp system, or hunting blind.

 Here are a few reasons why you should upgrade those vital shelter systems before hunting season begins.